neuro4ml/neuro4ml.github.io/Week_4/3-STDP.md

 :width: 350px
 ```

 And we get results that look like [this](#stdp-results-graph).
-It’s a bit noisy, but you can generally see that if the post-synaptic neuron fires after the pre-synaptic neuron, the weight goes up.
+It's a bit noisy, but you can generally see that if the post-synaptic neuron fires after the pre-synaptic neuron, the weight goes up.
 If the post-synaptic neuron fires before the pre-synaptic neuron, the weight goes down.
 The closer in time, the stronger the effect.

 ```{figure} figures/stdpPicture2.png
 :label: stdp-results-graph